-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response not the roads are part of the strategic road network.
-10. Art 2 Definition of "trunk road" Why is it necessary to include "an order granting development consent"?
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response 10.
+Art 2 Definition of "trunk road" Why is it necessary to include "an order granting development consent"?
 Is it the intention that this should refer to all and any such orders, or is it intended to be a reference just to this one?
 This wording follows the definition in the M20 Junction 10a DCO (S.I.
 2017 No. 1202) and was inserted in response to a suggestion from the Planning Inspectorate that a definition of "trunk road" would be useful.
 The term is used by reference to existing trunk roads (e.g. A45 trunk road) and new lengths of road to constructed as part of the authorised development and subsequently classified as trunk road by operation of article 15.
 Accordingly, it is suggested that item (c) be amended to refer to this DCO only.
-The Applicant will make this amendment in the next dDCO to be submitted.
-11. Art 2(3), (5) and (6) How "approximate" are the sizes and distances?
+The Applicant will make this amendment in the dDCO to be 11.
+Art 2(3), (5) and (6) How "approximate" are the sizes and distances?
 Should Art 2(6) also apply to Art 2(3)?
+Articles 2(3) and (5) are standard wording and appear in substance to be included in in all DCOs.
+They are prudent provisions to avoid technical difficulties which might arise from slight mismeasurement.
+The sizes and distances are as accurate as is possible based on the measurements and referencing undertaken by the Applicant but this wording is included to allow for minor discrepancies which might arise.
+As explained in the Explanatory Memorandum (paragraph 7.7, Document 3.2), these small tolerances are still subject to the constraints in articles 4 and 45.
+Article 2(6) is not related to article 2(3) and is dealing with the situation where figures are expressly referred to as being

-Q. No Part of DCO Drafting Example (where relevant) Question Applicant's Response Article 2(6) is not related to article 2(3) and is dealing with the situation where figures are expressly referred to as being approximate (see Works No. 4 (2) which refers to "approximately 120 HGVs").
+Q. No Part of DCO Drafting Example (where relevant) ExA Question Applicant's Response approximate (see Works No. 4 (2) which refers to "approximately 120 HGVs").
 12. Principal Powers.
 Art 3(2) What controls will there be on such temporary development?
 Bearing in mind that a DCO is a permissive document, what restrictions is it thought this exception covers?
 What is meant by temporary?
 What would be the maximum time period?
 The wording has its origins in article 3(2) of the EMG Order and article 3(3) in the recently approved A19/A184 Testo's Junction Order which have the effect of excluding preparatory works from any constraint on development applied by those Orders, however those articles are much wider than the wording proposed here.
 The Applicant has sought to narrow the references in article 3(2) compared to those in the other Orders and, instead, drafted the requirements to provide for approvals being obtained on a phased basis.
 This narrower version of article 3(2) was included in the most recent dDCO submitted on 15 August (Document 3.1A).
 The purpose of article 3(2) is to prevent the erection of any temporary means of enclosure or site notices being taken to be commencement of the authorised development.
 This is in order that those works can be carried out in advance of satisfying requirements which are required to be satisfied prior to the commencement of the authorised development.
-The power to erect the temporary structures is not included as part of the Order but will be authorised by permitted
+It is now proposed to deal with the issue of the temporary elements referred to in article 3(2) in a requirement.
+The Applicant suggested that the dDCO be amended to explicitly refer to construction period in this context.